PanderMusubi/geoipblock/README.md

     COMMIT
     # Completed on ...

+Only if the lines with `-I INPUT -m geoip ... -j DROP` of `-A OUTPUT -m geoip ... -j DROP` are missing continue with the following edit instruction.
 Change both files by only adding these two lines

     *filter
     :INPUT ACCEPT [0:0]